Im-Himanshu/FootFallTracker_and_Authentication/userSideApplication/faceDetection/ReadMe.md

-4. for browser case this tutorial worked https://medium.com/angular-in-depth/create-your-own-image-classifier-with-angular-and-tensorflow-js-5b1bc2391424 something is happening in its given library so don't know what is the difference
+4. for browser case this tutorial worked https://medium.com/angular-in-depth/create-your-own-image-classifier-with-angular-and-tensorflow-js-5b1bc2391424 something is happening in its given library so don't know what is the difference but here able to access the camera from the app and stream it to the user, appropriate access need to be asked for before using mediaStreaming
 5. for using actual tensor flow this one worked for recognizing the type of number : USED THE MODEL GIVEN IN github repo https://rubikscode.net/2019/09/09/integration-of-tensorflow-model-into-angular-application/
 6.  running ionic camera integration :